 They are among the most common wasps.
 They help rid gardens of pests, but they sting humans too and can be quite painful.
-They are called paper wasps because their nests are made of paper materials made out of chewed wood.
-These nests are water resistant.
+They are called paper wasps because their nests are made of paper-like materials made out of chewed wood.
+These nests are water-resistant.

-The yellow jacket wasps are said to be the most dangerous.
+The yellowjacket wasps are said to be the most dangerous.
 They are ½ inches to ¾ inches long, black in color with yellow markings.
-Yellow jacket wasps like “human food” that is why they are usually spotted near trash cans looking for food.
-If you see their nests within your property, it is important to have it removed immediately because they sting when they feel threatened and are highly territorial.
-Another behavior of yellow jackets is that they do not travel far from their nests.
+Yellowjacket wasps like “human food” that is why they are usually spotted near trash cans looking for food.
+If you see their nest within your property, it is important to have it removed immediately because they sting when they feel threatened and are highly territorial.
+Another behavior of yellowjackets is that they do not travel far from their nests.
 This means that if you spot one, their nests are just nearby.

 Typically, wasps eat insects, plants, fruits, nectar, and honey.
 The adult wasps do not actually eat the insects, and instead paralyzes them and feed them to their larvae.
 Another interesting fact about wasps is that after paralyzing their prey, they then insert their eggs inside the prey; the prey becomes host to these eggs.
 The host would remain alive until such time as the parasitoid larvae emerge as adult wasps.

 Wasps prey on spiders, caterpillars, beetles, crickets, and aphids.
 Some species of wasps are even used to control agricultural pests.
 In South America, farmers there use parasitic wasps to control the population of sugarcane borers.
-They are also used in greenhouses – structures made of glass that allow sunlight in wherein plants which require regulated conditions are grown inside – to control whiteflies which attack tomatoes and cucumbers.
+They are also used in greenhouses (structures made of glass that allow sunlight in wherein plants that require regulated conditions are grown inside) to control whiteflies that attack tomatoes and cucumbers.

 Wasps are known as nuisance pests, and can even sting when they feel threatened or when they think we are trespassing their territory.
 They must be removed from your immediate vicinity.
 Here are some ways to get rid of them: